-As part of the Men of Merit Chapter Standards Program, all new Delta Upsilon colonies will be established with substance-free housing, if applicable.
+As part of the Men of Merit Chapter Standards Program, all new Delta Upsilon associate chapters will be established with substance-free housing, if applicable.
 They will remain in substance-free housing in perpetuity.

 CHAPTER EXCELLENCE PLAN

 CHAPTER EXCELLENCE PLAN